-Windows uses thumbnails to provide faster access to files by storing them in cache copies, which means you don’t have to wait for icons of images, videos, or documents to load since your system has already memorized them.
+Windows uses thumbnails to provide faster access to files by storing them in cache copies.
+You don’t have to wait for icons of images, videos, or documents to load since your System has already memorized them.

+By default, thumbnails will create automatically, but you can disable this functionality later in this guide.
 This is due to research that suggests thumbnails can cause compatibility issues with the file system and lead to editing issues.
-By default, thumbnails will create automatically by default, but you can disable this functionality later in this guide.
 Let’s delete thumbnails now.
+There are two methods to accomplish it.
 Follow the below steps.
-There are two methods to accomplish it.

 Using Disk Clean Up

 - Open This PC.
 Right-click on your and choose Properties.
 Find and click Disk Cleanup.